youldash/NCCC/README.md

 * To analyze a problem in an Object-Oriented manner, and then design and implement an Object-Oriented solution that conforms to given specifications.
 * To practice file IO (input and output) in Java.
-* To practice using abstraction and inheritance in Java.
+* To practice using Abstraction and Inheritance in Java.
-* To practice using serialization in Java.
+* To practice using Object Serialization in Java.
-* To make implementations more robust through mechanisms such as exception handling.
+* To make implementations more robust through mechanisms such as Exception Handling in Java.

 **A proposed [solution](https://github.com/youldash/NCCC/blob/master/solution/) will be posted later, for reference.**